sunilganta-dev/heavensroar/README.md

 # Heaven’s Roar WhatsApp Webhook

-This project is a **Flask-based WhatsApp webhook** built using **Twilio’s WhatsApp API**.
+Automated WhatsApp Message Logging to Google Sheets (Twilio + Render + Google Cloud)

-It receives incoming WhatsApp messages, automatically replies, and **logs all responses into a CSV file** with timestamp, sender number, message body, and status.
+This project is a fully automated WhatsApp webhook system that receives incoming WhatsApp messages through Twilio and logs every message into a Google Sheet in real time.
+The webhook is deployed on Render.com, runs 24/7 without needing your laptop to be on, and uses a Google Service Account to write data into Google Sheets.

 The project is **fully deployed on Render (production-ready)** and monitored using a `/healthz` endpoint.